 I like finding those; because so many have been erased over the years and their origins lost to the mists of time.

-People will often tell me how old their statues are, and which of their ancestors owned them, which churches they belong to and their country of origin.
+Occasionally, visitors can date their statues by knowledge of which of their ancestors owned them, which churches they belong to.

 One Studio which I encounter fairly often, is that of "Maison Raffl" also known as " La statue Religeuse" or "Raffle et Cie." (depending who the owner was at the time of production.)